ronakupadhyaya/Horizons-week-03/day1/deluxe-cli/README.md

 1. String valued flags
 1. Integer valued flags

-Program should output configuration as Json.
+Program should output configuration as JSON.

 ## Part 1
 Almost everything you do on a user interface can be done through the command line.